martinhbramwell/GData_OpenERP_Data_Pump/README.md

 1. repeat for each *Action Step* method, for as many as indicated in the *Length* cell
 1. repeat for each *Model Class*

+The remote procedures you can call are documented here : [ORM and models](http://doc.openerp.com/trunk/developers/server/api_models/)

 First time execution
 --------------------